eclipse-chariott/chariott/service_discovery/README.md

 ```

 ### Sample applications
-Sample applications, including the "simpl discovery" sample to help get started with development can be found [here](./samples/README.md)
+Sample applications, including the "simple discovery" sample to help get started with development can be found [here](./samples/README.md)

+## Developing with Service Discovery
+In order to develop your own applicataions which can register and discover other services through the service registry, compile the [service_registry.proto](./proto/core/v1/service_registry.proto) file into the language of your choice, and use the generated client to perform operations on the service registry.
+That way, your applications do not need any dependencies on the core of the service discovery system, only the protobuf interface to be able to call the grpc service.

 ## Trademarks